 According to the National Institute of Mental Health, adolescent and young women account for 90 percent of cases.
 But eating disorders aren't just a problem for the teenage women so often depicted in the media.
-Older women, men and boys can also develop disorders.
+Older women, men, and boys can also develop disorders.
 And an increasing number of ethnic minorities are falling prey to these devastating illnesses.

 People sometimes have eating disorders without their families or friends ever suspecting that they have a problem.
 Aware that their behavior is abnormal, people with eating disorders may withdraw from social contact, hide their behavior and deny that their eating patterns are problematic.
-Making an accurate diagnosis requires the involvement of a licensed psychologist or other appropriate mental health expert.
+Making an accurate diagnosis requires the involvement of a licensed psychologist or another appropriate mental health expert.

 What causes eating disorders?